Is Samarkand Worth Visiting? The Lowdown

 10. Amir Temur Mausoleum Gur-i Amir Complex

-About 1-kilometre southwest of Registan Square lies Amir Temur Mausoleum Gur-i Amir Complex.
+About one-kilometre southwest of Registan Square lies the Amir Temur Mausoleum Gur-i Amir Complex.
 This is the burial place of Amir Timur (died 1405 A.D.), the revered conqueror of central Asia.
 Also buried here are his two sons, two grandsons, and Amir’s spiritual mentor.

 Amir-Temur-mausoleum-entrance, Samarkand